foldda/snappable/README.md

 **Build a component once.
 Compile it once.
 Host the same compiled component unchanged in different Snappable-compatible runtimes.**

-Snappable is a framework that defines a common contract for building applications from independently developed software components.
-It standardises the connection between a component and the runtime that hosts it, so the component depends on Snappable rather than on one particular application's API or domain-object model.
+Snappable is an open framework that defines a common contract for building applications from independently developed software components.
+It standardises the connection between a component and the runtime that hosts it, so the component depends on the vendor-neutral Snappable rather than on one particular application's API or domain-object model.

-Different runtimes can offer completely different interfaces, execution models, and data-flow structures while exposing the same Snappable connection.
+Different runtimes can offer completely different interfaces, execution models, and data-flow structures while exposing the same Snappable component connection.
 The **Component Developer Kit** and **SnapFusion** demonstrate this today: a component developed and tested in the Developer Kit can be loaded and used in SnapFusion without recompilation or source-code changes.

 Snappable builds on two other Foldda projects:

 - [RDA](https://github.com/foldda/rda) provides the neutral data containers exchanged between components.
-- [Charian](https://github.com/foldda/charian) converts a component's own object model to and from RDA through its `IRda` interface — a pattern called **self-binding**.
+- [Charian](https://github.com/foldda/charian) converts a component's own object model to and from RDA through its `IRda` interface using a pattern called **self-binding**.

 ## Contents